carmelgafa/ari5102/Anomaly-Detection-Workshop/docs/Reflection Sheet-AD-Workshop-2.md

 13. **Cross-Domain Transfer**
 Identify one technique from time series anomaly detection that could be adapted to improve graph-based approaches, or vice versa.
 Explain how this transfer would work.

+In time series anomaly detection, sequence autoencoders, like LSTM autoencoders are used to rebuild recent data sequences.
+We flag points or small sequences with a high reconstruction error as anomalies.
+This works because the model has learned to recreate only normal patterns.

+One idea is to improve Graph Convolutional Network (GCN) autoencoders for graph data by adding this method to detect changes over time, similar to time series analysis.

+Key steps will include:

+1. **Add Temporal Reconstruction Loss**: Create snapshots of the graph over time to capture its changes.
+Each snapshot represents the graph at a specific moment.
+2. **Use Temporal GCN Autoencoders or Recurrent GCNs**: Turn each snapshot into embeddings with these models.
+This will compress important information while maintaining the relationships among nodes and helping to find changing patterns.
+3. **Assess Changes in Embeddings**: Check how the embeddings and node features differ across snapshots.
+This helps identify significant behavioral changes.
+4. **Identify Anomalous Nodes**: Find nodes with large changes in their embeddings and flag them as unusual, similar to practices in time series analysis.
+This allows for early detection of potential issues.

+In summary, by using time-based analysis in GCN autoencoders, we can enhance change detection in dynamic graphs, leading to better identification of unusual behaviors.

 14. **Practical Deployment**
 If you were to deploy one of these models in a production environment, what three key monitoring metrics would you track over time to ensure continued detection quality?

+Monitoring a combination of performance stability, model behaviour, and data drift is desirable to ensure continued detection quality when deploying an anomaly detection model (e.g., GCN Autoencoder, Node2Vec + downstream classifier, or statistical method) in a production environment.
+Some metrics include:

+- Precision-Recall Drift looks at how well a model identifies unusual behaviour over time.
+Key metrics for this are the F1 Score and trends in Precision and Recall.
+Monitoring these is important because a drop in precision may mean more false positives, while a decrease in recall can lead to missing actual anomalies.
+The F1 score gives a complete picture of how the model is performing.
+If labels, like confirmed fraud cases, are available, it is possible to calculate these metrics using a rolling window.
+- Embedding drift and reconstruction error distribution is about keeping track of node representations or the reconstruction loss over time.
+Monitoring these aspects is important because sudden changes in the average reconstruction error or the distribution of node embeddings can indicate problems, like changes in data distribution or a decline in model performance.
+It is helpful to monitor key statistics such as the mean and standard deviation of reconstruction errors or embedding norms to keep an eye on these changes.
+Visualizing these changes with dimensionality reduction tools like PCA snapshots over time can offer valuable insights into how the model's performance is changing.

 15. **Key Takeaway**
 What was the most surprising or valuable insight you gained from implementing these anomaly detection techniques? (≤3 sentences)

 <div style="text-align: center">⁂</div>